Skip to content

 How does the performance change between the different backends?
 What if the batch size is increased?

-You can now try scaling down to 1 GPU or scaling up beyond two nodes.
-The high speed network provides both low-latency and high-bandwidth suitable for whatever your desired model size and batch size.
+You can now try scaling up beyond two nodes.
+The high speed network provides both low-latency and high-bandwidth suitable for your desired model size and batch size.

 4. Conclusion